León, Guanajuato: Economy

-The city of Leon is well known for its leather and footwear industry.
-But in the last decade, the city has also developed important economic activity in the automotive industry.

 Industrial parks

 About 70 percent of all shoes made in Mexico come from León and the surrounding area.
-In addition to the leather works, there are also industrial chemical, plastic, polymer, transportation, and container companies.
+In addition to the Leather crafting, there are also industrial chemical, plastic, polymer, transportation, and container companies.
 The presence of the automotive industry includes a General Motors plant in the nearby municipality of Silao.
-In the financial sector, León is home to the national headquarters of Banco del Bajío, owned by Salvador Oñate, and to the regional headquarters of Banamex and HSBC, among other banks.
+In the financial sector, León is home to the national headquarters of Banco del Bajío, owned by Salvador Oñate, and to the regional headquarters of Banamex, and HSBC, among other banks.

 Customs facility

 A newly built facility within GTO Inland Port's premises speeds up the logistics process.
-Clearing customs in a border city or seaport is no longer a requirement for companies located in GTO Inland Port; now they use this very convenient facility.
+Clearing customs in a border city or seaport is no longer a requirement for companies located in GTO Inland Port.
+Now they use this very convenient facility.

 Rail container facility

 A rail container yard is now offering inter-modal services for rail transportation.
 The facility is operated by the largest rail company in Mexico and has one of the longest rail spurs in the country.